Academy Login

 We talk a lot about stocks and bonds, two of the largest asset classes in the capital markets.
 But we don’t spend a lot of time on hard assets like commodities or real estate.

-You don’t necessarily want every asset class in your portfolio, but some real estate investments make sense in a well-diversified global portfolio.
+While you don’t necessarily want every asset class in your portfolio, some real estate investments might make sense as part of a well-diversified global strategy.
 That doesn’t mean you should go out and buy just any building.
 As is always the case with investing, a sound strategy can be tainted by anything from poor decision-making to bad advice.
+It is important to note that we are excluding your primary residence as a real estate investment for this article, since we view it as a source of shelter, not profits.

 Diversification Is Still King

-You can diversify the number and types of holdings you own with real estate, too.
-The reasoning is the same: you’re minimizing your exposure to risk (deadbeat tenants, property damage, crooked property managers) while still positioning yourself to capture expected returns.
+In case you haven’t noticed, we are huge fans of diversification.
+If diversification was a band, we would have its poster above our bed.
+And it’s not just for stocks.
+You can also diversify the number and types of holdings you own with real estate.
+The reasoning is the same: you’re minimizing your exposure to risk (deadbeat tenants, property damage, crooked property managers, etc.) while still positioning yourself to capture expected returns.

 One simple way to achieve diversification in the real estate world is through something called a REIT (Real Estate Investment Trust) fund, or even a combination of multiple REIT funds.
 These “funds of funds” enable you to own hundreds of properties across a diversified range of domestic and global companies with broad exposure to the world real estate market.
+Before investing in REITs, perform your due diligence on the fund manager to ensure the strategy is aligned with your goals.

 Understand the Unique Risks of Real Estate